Get The Freedom To Choose Our Compliance Webinar At A Discount. Use Promo Code JULY04 To Get 10% Off. Limited Period Offer.

-This course will be of benefit to anyone who is responsible for managing or delivering training in a GMP environment, and HR employees who interact frequently with the GMP training organization to coordinate onboarding.
+This course will be of benefit to anyone responsible for managing or delivering training in a GMP environment, and HR employees who interact frequently with the GMP training organization to coordinate onboarding.

 Michael Esposito has 30 years experience in the pharmaceutical industry and 13 years experience in GMP training and document management.
 He has worked for Wyeth Pharmaceuticals, Pfizer and Johnson & Johnson’s McNeil Consumer Healthcare Division in a variety of areas including Packaging, project administration, Quality Assurance, Government Contracts, translations, systems training, and international operations.